Last Revised July 13, 2023

 The Federal Voting Assistance Program (FVAP) has more information.

-Military and overseas voters need to submit an FPCA
+Military and overseas voters must submit an FPCA

 EACH CALENDAR YEAR

-in which they wish to receive a mail/absentee ballot.
+in which they wish to receive a mail ballot.

 FPCA Submission Options (Choose Only One)